ghkhashayar/docs/docs/widgets.md

 #### createRules
 `type: string|array`

-Add custom validation rules to widget just for create form.
+Add custom validation rules to widget just for the create form.

 #### editRules
 `type: string|array`

-Add custom validation rules to widget just for edit form.
+Add custom validation rules to widget just for the edit form.

 #### translation
 `type: boolean`

-Is this field is a multilingal field or not.
+Is this field is multilingual or not.

 ```php
 $this->widgets[] = TextWidget::create('name')